MVeszpremi/M202_Solar_Tracker/docs/report.md

 **Implementation Procedure**

 In the proposed methodology, we elaborate on an autonomous operational protocol, which is conceptualized through a sequential flowchart designed for real-time environmental monitoring and actuation based on solar positioning and weather conditions.
-The implementation of each segment of the flowchart is as follows:
+The implementation of the flowchart is as follows:

 ![alt text](https://github.com/MVeszpremi/M202_Solar_Tracker/blob/main/docs/media/flowchart.png)